Amir Taheri

 Amir Taheri (امیر طاهری; born 9 June 1942) is an Iranian-born journalist, author, intellectual, scholar of Middle Eastern politics and activist based in Europe.
 His writings focus on the Middle East affairs and topics related to Islamic terrorism.

-He is the current Chairman of Gatestone Institute in Europe.
+Taheri was the executive editor-in-chief of Pahlavi Iran's largest daily Kayhan from 1972 until the Iranian Revolution of 1979.
+He has been the chairman of Gatestone Institute in Europe since 2008.